diegomarzo/diegomarzo.github.io/_drafts/vpc.md

 The output section is the area of a CloudFormation template where you define and declare WHAT elements of your template need to be visible from the outside:

-For example, in our main CloudFormation network template we will need to expose our VPC Identifier and the Route Table identifier, if we want to add, externally, another subnet (that we will do in this post: [post of the VPC]
+For example, in our main CloudFormation network template we will need to expose our VPC Identifier and the Route Table identifier, if we want to add, externally, another subnet.

 And this is how it looks: